-Oil prices surge after Iranian missile hits US drone
+Oil prices surge after Trump warns Iranian drone strike was a 'very big mistake'

-Oil prices jumped by 3 percent on Thursday after reports that an Iranian missile shot down a U.S. spy drone over the Strait of Hormuz, raising concern about the possibility of an impending military confrontation between Tehran and Washington.
+Oil prices surged more than 6 on Thursday after reports that an Iranian missile shot down a U.S. spy drone over the Strait of Hormuz, raising concerns about the possibility of an impending military confrontation between Tehran and Washington as tensions continue to escalate.

 Continue Reading Below

+"Iran made a very big mistake!"
+President Trump wrote on Twitter mid-morning.

-The price of crude also rose thanks to a dovish pivot by the Federal Reserve on Wednesday, which boosted U.S. financial markets after policymakers at the central bank signaled they were prepared to cut interest rates no later than 2020.
+The price crude also rose thanks to a dovish pivot by the Federal Reserve on Wednesday, which boosted U.S. financial markets after policymakers at the central bank signaled they were prepared to cut interest rates no later than 2020.

 MORE FROM FOXBUSINESS.COM...